 For the taste, it has a very strong botanical flavor, think bold herbs.
 Too much could end up tasting a bit medicinal.

-Knowing how much to use and with what ingredients makes all the difference in whether you will enjoy this liquor.
+Knowing how much to use and with what ingredients make all the difference in whether you will enjoy this liquor.

 - Green Chartreuse liquor.
 You can also use yellow Chartreuse liquor if that is what you have.

 - Simple syrup or similar liquid sweetener.
-I use a grape nectar.
+The recipe for simple syrup is below.

-Once of the great things about this drink is the complexity of flavors.
-With each sip you get a bit of sweet, tart and heat all enveloped with those beautiful herb notes from the chartreuse.
+One of the great things about this drink is the complexity of flavors.
+With each sip, you get a bit of sweetness, tart, and heat all enveloped with those beautiful herb notes from the chartreuse.

 - If you like lemon drops or margaritas, you will love this because it has that same citrus punch from the limes but with a bit more sophistication.

-- Anyone who loves spicy drinks will love this one.
+- If you love spicy drinks will love this one.
 Though the spice is only barely moderate, it is noticeable and delicious.

-- All gin lovers will rejoice with this one.
-Gin and tonics are great but mixing it up is always welcome and this drink does just that.
+- If you like gin, gin and tonics are great but mixing it up is always welcome and this drink does just that.

 I hope you give this Chartreuse recipe a try!
-Chartreuse is a really amazing drink and worth the expense to add it to your bar stock.
+Chartreuse is a really amazing drink and worth the expense of adding it to your bar stock.

 Pairing Ideas

-Here are some off our favorite bites to serve with this martini:
+Here are some of our favorite bites to serve with this Chartreuse and gin cocktail:

 More like this

-If you love this chartreuse and gin martini recipe, you may also like these:
+If you love this chartreuse and gin recipe, you may also like these:

 Chartreuse and Gin Cocktail